Video games are easily one of the most global experiences available today.

 For example, in Germany, games cannot show any blood or gore, and in China, imagery of skeletons and religious symbols are perceived as insensitive.

 World of Warcraft was at one point one of, if not the, largest game played around the world.
-So when entering into the Chinese market developers took extra care to adapt the game appriopriately.
+So when entering the Chinese target market, developers took extra care to adapt the game appropriately.

-For those unaware, Warcraft lore features multiple factions and races for players to choose from when creating their character.
-Being set in a fantasy world of Orcs and Humans, one of these races is the Forsaken, a group of intelligent undead that have retaken their homeworld.
+For those unaware, Warcraft lore features multiple factions and races for players to choose from when creating their main characters.
+Being set in a fantasy world of Orcs and Humans, one of these races is the Forsaken, a group of intelligent undead that has retaken their homeworld.

 To highlight the fact that these characters are undead, the player models resemble skeletons, sometimes with bones and skulls visible.

-But when adapting WoW for release in the Chinese market, Blizzard worked with a local publisher in China who made the decision to remove any references to skeletons or skulls, an image of bad luck in Chinese culture.
+But when adapting WoW for release in the Chinese market, Blizzard worked with a local publisher in China who made the decision to remove any references to skeletons or skulls, an image of bad luck in the target culture.

 This meant designing a new model and art for the Forsaken player characters, forgoing the previously mentioned skeleton designs.
-By adapating the player models, players were not taken aback by what would clearly be a different cultural design.
+By adopting the player models, players were not taken aback by what would clearly be a different cultural game design.

-Video Game Localization Is Your Key to Success in New Markets
+Video Game Localization (Localisation) Is Your Key to Success in New Markets

 Localization will enable your game's community to blossom, with players all around the world taking part.